 The next in our short series of features takes us to CARDIFF BAY.
 We’ll be exploring Cardiff itself in the next few weeks but in many ways the Bay is like a self-contained City all of its own, and certainly warrants its own spot.

 The Bay has an incredible mix of attractions, entertainment and events, along with vibrant bars and shops that create a truly unique atmosphere.

-Although it is under local lockdown right now, Cardiff Bay really does have something for everyone.
-The iconic Wales Millennium Centre (closed till January 2021) has some incredible shows – see further down this page.
+Cardiff Bay really does have something for everyone.
+The iconic Wales Millennium Centre has some incredible shows – see further down this page.
 You can also enjoy events like the Cardiff International Food and Drink Festival, The Harbour Festival and the Wales Rally GB.

 For us though, and most of the visitors to Cardiff Bay, it’s the perfect place to relax with family and friends.

 Like most ‘Bay’ projects it rose out of nothing, as this picture shows.

 You need to go back to 1987 for the start of the story when The Cardiff Bay Development Corporation (CBDC) was created.
 It was all about the redevelopment of 1,100 hectares (2,700 acres) of derelict land.
 The Development Corporation planned to attract private capital by spending public money to improve the area.

 Despite opposition by environmentalists and wildlife organisations, the mudflats at the mouths of the River Taff and River Ely were inundated, with loss of habitat for wading birds.
 The Barrage has created several new habitats for freshwater species with the wetlands to the south of the Hamadryad Park.

 It was actually 13 year later when the Corporation wound up, having achieved many of its objectives.
 The whole area was unrecognisable from ten years before.
 Much private land was now open to the public, particularly around the inner harbour and the north side of Roath basin.